TheAwesomeAndIncredibleCSE3902Group/Game/README.md

 | Move between Options | up, down, left, right |
 | Select Option     | enter |

+When succeeding in combat with enemies you gain xp, when a party member has gained enough xp to level up they will heal and increase their stats.
+Enemy difficulty is scaled based on the average level of the party.

 The UI is manipulated with the arrow keys for navigation and the enter button
     to make a selection.